rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 GitHub is able to render the notebooks directly.
 The quickest way to view a notebook is to just click on them above.
 Note: I have found this to be buggy - sometimes it cannot open files that are readable by all the other methods here.
 Chapters names are prefaced with numbers to indicate their order 01_gh_filter.ipynb, and so on.
 Notebooks are rendered statically - you can read them, but not modify or run the code.

-### SageMathCloud

-The Preface contains instructions on how to host the book online, for free, on SageMath's cloud server (cloud.sagemath.com) that allows you to run and alter the code insde the Notebooks.
-It takes 5 minutes to set up.
-We are working to make this easier to use.

 Issues or Questions
 ------